Do Melatonin Supplements Really Work?

 This research also revealed that the effects of endogenous melatonin (produced by our body) are significantly different from exogenous melatonin.
 There was clear evidence from a number of studies that naturally stimulating the body’s production melatonin resulted in better sleep quality, positive sleep cycle changes, and the reinforcement of core body temperatures aiding sound sleep.
 Naturally secreted melatonin levels, as we will detail later, can be stimulated through light therapy and circadian adjustment, for which safety is without question.

-The review research of exogenous (chemically produced or bovine-extracted) melatonin also revealed dizziness and headaches as adverse side effects.
+The review research of synthetic (chemically produced or bovine-extracted) melatonin also revealed dizziness and headaches as adverse side effects.
 The safety of long-term use of melatonin remains unclear.
 The primary concern for melatonin as reported by sleep researchers is its long-term effect upon other hormones and their respective cycles.
-One researcher notes observing stunted growth and delayed puberty among children using exogenous melatonin (Dement and Vaughan 1999).
+Sleep researcher Dr. William Dement notes observing stunted growth and delayed puberty among children using synthetic melatonin.